causify-ai/tutorials/class_project_instructions/Projects/EconML_Project_Description.md

 **Description**

-EconML is a Python library designed for estimating causal machine learning models.
-It provides tools for estimating treatment effects and understanding the impact of interventions on outcomes.
-By leveraging advanced machine learning techniques, EconML allows researchers to derive insights from observational data while controlling for confounding factors.
+EconML is a Python library designed for estimating heterogeneous treatment effects using machine learning techniques.
+It allows users to analyze causal relationships in data and understand how different features influence outcomes under various conditions.
+Key features include:

-Technologies Used
-EconML

-- Implements state-of-the-art methods for causal inference, including Double Machine Learning and Orthogonal Random Forests.
+- **Causal Inference**: Implements state-of-the-art methods for estimating treatment effects.
-- Facilitates the estimation of heterogeneous treatment effects.
+- **Flexible Modeling**: Supports various machine learning models, allowing for tailored analyses.
-- Supports integration with popular machine learning libraries such as scikit-learn and TensorFlow.
+- **Integration with Scikit-learn**: Seamlessly integrates with popular libraries for preprocessing and model evaluation.
+- **Support for Multiple Treatments**: Capable of handling complex scenarios with multiple treatment options.

 ---

-### Project 1: Estimating the Impact of Online Advertising on Sales (Difficulty: 1 - Easy)
+### Project 1: Understanding the Impact of Online Learning on Student Performance

-**Project Objective**
-Estimate the causal effect of online advertising campaigns on product sales, optimizing for the effectiveness of different ad strategies.
+**Difficulty**: 1 (Easy)

+**Project Objective**: Analyze the effect of different online learning methods on student performance metrics, such as grades and engagement levels, to identify which methods yield the best outcomes.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Look for datasets from open e-commerce platforms or marketing analytics repositories on Kaggle.

-**Tasks**
-- **Data Collection**: Gather data on advertising spend and corresponding sales figures over time.
+- Use the "Student Performance Data Set" available on Kaggle, which includes student grades and various attributes related to their online learning experiences.

+**Tasks**:
-- **Data Preprocessing**: Clean the dataset, ensuring that all variables are appropriately formatted and missing values are handled.
+- **Data Preparation**: Clean and preprocess the dataset to handle missing values and irrelevant features.
+- **Define Treatment Groups**: Identify and categorize different online learning methods as treatment groups.
-- **Model Selection**: Use EconML to implement a basic causal model to estimate the treatment effect of advertising on sales.
+- **Estimate Treatment Effects**: Use EconML to estimate the heterogeneous treatment effects of each online learning method on student performance.
-- **Effect Estimation**: Analyze the results to determine how different advertising strategies impact sales.
+- **Analyze Results**: Interpret the results to understand which methods are most effective and under what conditions.
-- **Visualization**: Create visualizations to present the estimated treatment effects clearly.
+- **Visualization**: Create visualizations to showcase findings, such as treatment effect distributions.

-**Bonus Ideas (Optional)**
-- Compare the effectiveness of different advertising channels (e.g., social media vs. search engines).
-- Implement a time-series analysis to see how treatment effects evolve over time.

 ---

-### Project 2: Evaluating the Effect of Educational Interventions on Student Performance (Difficulty: 2 - Medium)
+### Project 2: Evaluating the Effect of Marketing Campaigns on Sales

-**Project Objective**
-Assess the impact of various educational interventions (e.g., tutoring, workshops) on student performance, aiming to identify which intervention is most effective for different student demographics.
+**Difficulty**: 2 (Medium)

+**Project Objective**: Investigate how different marketing campaign strategies impact sales across various customer segments, optimizing marketing efforts based on these insights.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Explore datasets from educational research repositories or government education statistics available on Kaggle.

-**Tasks**
-- **Data Acquisition**: Collect data on student performance metrics and details of the interventions received.
+- Utilize the "Online Retail Dataset" from UCI Machine Learning Repository, which contains transactional data for a UK-based online retailer.

+**Tasks**:
+- **Data Exploration**: Conduct exploratory data analysis to understand customer segments and sales patterns.
-- **Feature Engineering**: Create relevant features that capture student demographics and prior performance.
+- **Feature Engineering**: Create features representing customer demographics, campaign types, and interaction history.
-- **Causal Modeling**: Use EconML to estimate heterogeneous treatment effects for different student groups.
+- **Treatment Effect Estimation**: Apply EconML to estimate the treatment effects of different marketing strategies on sales, considering customer segment heterogeneity.
-- **Interpretation**: Analyze the results to identify which interventions are most effective for specific demographics.
+- **Optimization Recommendations**: Develop recommendations for marketing strategies based on the estimated effects on sales.
-- **Reporting**: Prepare a report summarizing findings and implications for educational policy.
+- **Reporting**: Prepare a report summarizing the findings and actionable insights for marketing teams.

-**Bonus Ideas (Optional)**
-- Extend the analysis to include long-term effects of interventions on student performance.
-- Implement cross-validation techniques to validate the robustness of the treatment effect estimates.

 ---

-### Project 3: Analyzing the Impact of Health Policies on Population Health Outcomes (Difficulty: 3 - Hard)
+### Project 3: Analyzing the Impact of Healthcare Interventions on Patient Outcomes

-**Project Objective**
-Investigate the causal effects of various health policies (e.g., smoking bans, vaccination campaigns) on population health outcomes, aiming to provide insights for future policy-making.
+**Difficulty**: 3 (Hard)

+**Project Objective**: Assess the effectiveness of various healthcare interventions on patient recovery times, accounting for differences in patient demographics and pre-existing conditions.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Utilize public health datasets available from government health agencies or research institutions on Kaggle.

-**Tasks**
-- **Data Gathering**: Compile data on health outcomes (e.g., hospitalization rates, disease prevalence) and relevant policy changes over time.
-- **Data Cleaning and Preparation**: Ensure data integrity by addressing missing values and outliers.
+- Use the "MIMIC-III Clinical Database" available on PhysioNet, which contains de-identified health data for patients, including various treatment interventions and outcomes.

+**Tasks**:
+- **Data Integration**: Integrate multiple data sources from MIMIC-III to create a comprehensive dataset of patient demographics, interventions, and outcomes.
+- **Preprocessing and Feature Selection**: Clean the data and select relevant features, including demographic information and medical history.
-- **Advanced Causal Modeling**: Apply advanced EconML methods to estimate the causal effects of health policies on health outcomes while controlling for confounding variables.
+- **Causal Modeling**: Implement EconML methods to estimate the heterogeneous treatment effects of different healthcare interventions on recovery times across diverse patient groups.
-- **Sensitivity Analysis**: Conduct sensitivity analyses to assess the robustness of the results against various assumptions.
+- **Sensitivity Analysis**: Conduct sensitivity analyses to assess the robustness of the treatment effect estimates under different assumptions.
-- **Policy Recommendations**: Generate actionable insights based on the findings to inform future health policy decisions.
+- **Policy Recommendations**: Formulate recommendations for healthcare providers on effective interventions based on the analysis.

-**Bonus Ideas (Optional)**
+**Bonus Ideas (Optional)**:
-- Explore the interaction effects of multiple health policies on different population segments.
-- Consider incorporating machine learning models to predict long-term health outcomes based on policy changes.
+- Explore additional machine learning models for treatment effect estimation and compare results.
+- Conduct a comparative analysis of treatment effects using different causal inference methods available in EconML.
+- Develop a web application to visualize treatment effects and allow stakeholders to interact with the data.